 Your care team will discuss how long you should rest at home and avoid physical activity, heavy lifting or sex after a transvaginal cerclage.

 You should have regular check-ups with your MFM provider throughout pregnancy to make sure you and your baby are healthy.
-The stiches placed during a transvaginal cerclage are typically removed prior to vaginal delivery at around 37 weeks of pregnancy.
-The stitches must be removed before a vaginal delivery is attempted.
+The stitch placed during a transvaginal cerclage procedure is typically removed around 37 weeks of pregnancy and must be removed before a vaginal delivery is possible.

-A transabdominal cerclage is when surgery is performed through an incision made in the lower abdomen, right above the bikini line.
+A transabdominal cerclage is when surgery is performed through an incision made in the lower abdomen, close to the bikini line.
 Your MFM provider will perform the abdominal cerclage surgery.
 This surgery is typically performed prior to pregnancy in women who have a history of incompetent cervix or have had a previous transvaginal cerclage that was not successful.
-If a woman must have a transabdominal cerclage during pregnancy, surgery will be done after eight weeks of pregnancy to minimize risks to the mother and baby.
+If a woman must have a transabdominal cerclage placement during pregnancy, surgery will be done between the 9th and 14th week of pregnancy to minimize risks to the mother and baby.

 Before surgery, you will receive either spinal anesthesia (numbing injection) or general anesthesia (medicine to put you to sleep), so you will not feel pain.
 Your surgeon will make the incision in your lower abdomen and will stitch your cervix closed through this incision.

 You may need to stay in the hospital for several hours or overnight for monitoring after the procedure.
 You may have some mild cramping and light bleeding after cerclage.
 These symptoms should go away after two to three days.

 Following surgery, you may need to take medication for several days to prevent infections.
 Your care team will discuss how long you should rest at home and avoid physical activity after having transabdominal cerclage.